 - Also, be careful with the corn tortillas.
 They can be a bit fragile depending on the brand you use.
 So, you may have some that split if they aren't warmed up enough before you start rolling!

-Mexican Taco Night Menu
+Kid Friendly Mexican Taco Night Menu

 Try something new this Taco Tuesday!
 This bean and cheese taquito recipe is such a fun twist on the same old taco night.
 These “little tacos” are packed full of veggie goodness–you’re SO gonna pat yourself on the back for making these.
 The kids are going to love dipping this veggie awesomeness in their favorite salsa, and they won’t even miss the meat!

 And, your taco night is Pinterest (and platter) worthy for sure with these crunchy little taquitos.
 I swear these are gonna be your newest addiction!